-- Use only cleaning and lubrication products specifically designed for use on firearms. - Do not use wire brushes on aluminum surfaces such as the upper/lower receivers as this can scratch the finish. - Follow all manufactures instructions and cautions when using cleaning and lubrication products. - Wherever the term CLP (Cleaner-Lubricant-Preservative) or the words lube or lubrication are used in this manual it is interpreted to mean that CLP, LSA, or LAW can be utilized as applicable.
+- Use only cleaning and lubrication products specifically designed for use on firearms. - Do not use wire brushes on aluminum surfaces such as the upper/lower receivers as this can scratch the finish. - · Follow all manufactures instructions and cautions when using cleaning and lubrication products. - Wherever the term CLP (Cleaner-Lubricant-Protectant) or the words lube or lubrication are used in this manual it is interpreted to mean that CLP, LSA, or LAW can be utilized as applicable. - Wherever propellant gases directly contact operating system parts carbon will build up.
+Carbon cannot be removed with a brush and must be scraped.